codacy-badger/Generic.Service.RichDomain.DotNetCore2.2/README.md

    * After: Generic.Repository.Entity.IFilter
 #### * BaseFilter are changed to interface new is IBaseFilter.
 #### * Filter was changed to attend more methods in lambda.
+### VERSION 1.1.1 - Notes:
+  - BaseFilter
+    * Auto Generate lambda was changed to annotation attribute.
+Is not necessary anymore add names complement;
+    * Performance is improved.

 This project has objective to made a CRUD more easily.